DenzelBraithwaite/Vault-of-Knowledge/css.md

 #### **`Centering with Flexbox`**

 Setting an element's parent container to `flex` is an easy way to horizontally and vertically align it.
 This can even be useful to center one element or multiple.
+This works because it treats the text aws a flex item.

 ```css
 .center {